liuzikai/klc3/README.md

 A symbolic execution engine to provide end-to-end feedback and specific test cases to students on their LC-3 programs.

-Currently, the engine supports the LC-3 ISA introduced in _Introduction To Computing Systems (2nd Edition)_ by Patt And Patel.
+Currently, KLC3 supports the LC-3 ISA introduced in _Introduction To Computing Systems (2nd Edition)_ by Patt And Patel.

-=> Design ideas: Zikai Liu, "[Using Concolic Execution to Provide Automatic Feedback on LC-3 Programs](http://hdl.handle.net/2142/110284)," 2021.

 => [KLC3 User Manual](klc3-manual)

+=> Design ideas detailed in my Bachelor's thesis: Zikai Liu, "[Using Concolic Execution to Provide Automatic Feedback on LC-3 Programs](http://hdl.handle.net/2142/110284)," 2021.

+=> KLC3 is a part of our end-to-end automatic feedback system for LC-3 programs, which was presented at ASE 2021.
+For the replication package, please refer to this repo: [liuzikai/lc3-feedback-system-artifact](https://github.com/liuzikai/lc3-feedback-system-artifact)

 ## Install
-KLC3 makes use of KLEE's build system with a few modifications.
-KLC3 is configured as a CMake target built alone with the original targets.

 ### Docker Image

 Using KLC3 with Docker is similar to that of KLEE: [KLEE's guide](https://klee.github.io/releases/docs/v2.2/docker/).